Best St. Petersburg Personal Injury Attorneys - Jones Law Group

 We approach client relationships with your best interest and physical wellness in mind.
 Our team will be available to you to walk you through the personal injury claim process step-by-step.
 We handle the stress of filing a claim so you can focus on getting better.

-We help victims obtain compensation for medical expenses, lost wages, pain and suffering, and property damage.
-We also help those clients who have lost a loved one due to negligence get compensation through a wrongful death lawsuit.
+Our personal injury attorneys help victims obtain compensation for medical expenses, lost wages, pain and suffering, and property damage.
+We also help clients who have lost a loved one due to negligence get compensation through a wrongful death lawsuit.

 What To Do After an Accident

-If you have suffered an injury due to negligence, Jones Law Group recommends that you be familiar with the proper steps to take after an accident:
+If you have suffered an injury due to negligence, the personal injury attorneys of Jones Law Group recommend that you be familiar with the proper steps to take after an accident:

 1. Get medical care immediately.
 After the accident, do not dismiss your injuries until you can’t stand it anymore.
 Not only will this hurt your claim, but it can also make injuries worse.
 Once you have received initial care, do not miss follow-up appointments with your doctor or disregard medical recommendations, treatments, prescriptions, or other advice.
 This could cause serious problems with your case later.